 2004 - The Ike Reilly Assassination release Sparkle in the Finish, featuring songs like “It’s Alright to Die,” “The Ex-Americans,” and “Holiday in New York.”
 In the same year, 2004, Eminem wins a grammy for “Lose Yourself” much more than a year after the song’s original release date.
 Nobody found themselves in 16 months?

-In the decade since, Ike has recorded several other great records and has toured extensively, usually playing small venues, but venerable live-music institutions to be sure.
+In the decade since, Ike has recorded several other great albums and has toured extensively, usually playing small but venerable live-music institutions.
 Of late, his touring schedule has been geographically limited and infrequent, which is too bad, given just how goddamn good his live show is.
-His sound has turned ever-increasingly back to the street-folk style, a sound that suits him perfectly when he plays at union rallies and statehouse sit-ins, as he's done in Illinois, Wisconsin, Indiana and numerous other places where workers have occasionally stood up to corporate and government thugs.
+His sound has turned ever-increasingly back to the street-folk style, a sound that suits him perfectly when he plays at union rallies and statehouse sit-ins, as he’s done in Illinois, Wisconsin, Indiana and numerous other places where workers have occasionally stood up to corporate and government thugs.

 Change a few things—significant, earth-shifting things—but just one or two moments in time, and Ike Reilly is the guy who is rapping to us on the radio about how instead of losing ourselves, we ought to find a picket sign and an axe-handle and take a little bit of the gold for ourselves.
 You ever get that itch, Ike is still your guy.